 I have observed a new and growing pseudo sophistication amongst young Lagosians.
 Especially the educated ones.
 And it is about being openly “Atheist” in this traditionally God-believing country, Nigeria.

 But, for most of these folks, especially those who once were either Christians or members of other persuasions, their unbelief seems to be born out of the ongoing phenomenon of man’s fantastic misrepresentation of God.
-In other words, they are just merely rebelling against the insanity of it all.
+In essence, they are merely rebelling against the insanity of it all.

-Continue reading “About The Question On Many Minds”
+Continue reading “About The Question, “Does God Exist?””

 A friend of mine, who had just lost his young wife to a ghastly motor accident, said to me that it would be much easier to go on if he could have an actual face to face conversation with God.
 For if God could tell him why He let his wife die, trusting His wisdom wouldn’t be as hard as it is now.
 But just after a while brooding in silence, he admitted that in the end, he saw no other way than to keep trusting God and believing there’s a purpose for everything.

 Considering a lot of things, it was only natural for him to want to understand so desperately why such a thing should happen.
 For one, his relationship with God should have counted for something.
 In that relationship, he had put much confidence in the love and power of his Creator.
 For even as the man of the home, he had dutifully prayed for the safety of his family without ceasing, committing them to God’s capable hands.
 Never did he doubt for once the ableness of his God, whose immensity and greatness is forever incalculable and unmatched.
 Yes, yes “shit happens” but surely not to a man who knows God like that.
 Continue reading “Walking On In spite of Not Understanding Why It Had to Happen”